cmdtvt/Panda3DFPScamera/README.md

 g = Game()
 run()
 ```
 Example file is provied also.
 It has no objects to show camera easily but it works.
+If moving the camera keeps spazzing it's view weirdly check if you have dissabled Panda3D's own debug camera by using `base.disableMouse()`.
+Having this option on can cause problems in some cases.

 # Controls
 - w, a, s and d to move